-- > Payment will be made to the physician who employs the RPA. - Payment will be according to the standard fees that physicians normally receive.
-This applies whether the physician, the employed RPA, or both individuals provide the service. - The physician for a service may make no duplication or increase in charges, solely because an RPA has provided assistance. - The only exception is "Physician Assistant Services for Assist at Surgery".
-Please refer to the Fee Schedule for instructions on the use of Modifier '-AS'. - All claims for Medicaid reimbursement that are submitted by physicians must include an indication of those services or procedures that were rendered by or in conjunction with the RPA and also the name and Medicaid provider identification number of the RPA who rendered the care.
+- Payment will be made to the physician who employs the RPA. - Payment will be according to the standard fees that physicians normally receive.
+This applies whether the physician, the employed RPA, or both individuals provide the service. - 2 The physician for a service may make no duplication or increase in charges, solely because an RPA has provided assistance. - 2 The only exception is "Physician Assistant Services for Assist at Surgery".
+Please refer to the Fee Schedule for instructions on the use of Modifier '-AS'. - All claims for Medicaid reimbursement that are submitted by physicians must include an indication of those services or procedures that were rendered by or in conjunction with the RPA and also the name and Medicaid provider identification number of the RPA who rendered the care. - The professional component for all services provided by a physician assistant (PA) in an Article 28 hospital outpatient department, hospital inpatient setting, emergency department, ambulatory surgery setting and diagnostic and treatment center (D&TC) for Medicaid fee-for-service patients is included in the APG or APR-DRG payment to the facility.
+Supervising physicians and physician groups may not bill Medicaid separately for PA services provided in these settings.